emeryberger/Hoard/README.md

 drop-in replacement for malloc that can dramatically improve application performance, especially for multithreaded programs running on multiprocessors and multicore CPUs.
 No source code changes
-necessary: just link it in or set one environment variable (see below).
+necessary: just link it in or set one environment variable (see Building Hoard, below).

 Press
 -----